probcomp/bayeslite/notes/metamodel.md

 separate project from updating the CrossCat implementation such that it can fully implement the new interface.
 Instead, this document will show how to use the syntax of the generalized functions to invoke queries that are fully compatible with CrossCat's current implementation.
+Some of the generalizations are already supported by CrossCat's API, so we will be able to use them now.

 The long-term goal is to replace the current CrossCat implementation with a more powerful, general version written in VentureScript, but that project is beyond the scope of this document.

 A particular metamodel can admit optimized approximations for each function based on its internal structure.
 For instance, CrossCat defines dependence in